 The medical cases we often help clients with include both errors of omission and commission.
 They include:

 - Medication errors

 Common Questions About Medical Malpractice Cases

 If a physician has made a mistake that affects the level of care they provided, you may have a malpractice case.
 A bad outcome does not necessarily mean there was a mistake, and a small mistake may not necessarily cause harm to a patient.
 When the action would not be replicated by another responsible doctor and causes serious damage, you likely have the right to sue.

 How Long Do I Have to Sue a Doctor for Malpractice?

 In every personal injury case—including medical malpractice claims—you must be sure to file your claim within the legally-allowed timeframe, or the “statute of limitations.”
-This differs in every state, and each state also has different rules about which lawsuits may be brought before a court or to trial.
-In Pennsylvania, you have 2 years from the date of malpractice to file a lawsuit against either a doctor, a hospital, or both.
+In Pennsylvania, you have 2 years from the date of malpractice (or the date at which you could reasonably be expected to discover it) to file a lawsuit against either a doctor, a hospital, or both.

 What Is a Certificate of Merit and Why Do I Need One?